Controversial Executive Orders

 On his very first day in office, President Obama signed three executive orders to draw a clear distinction between the policies of his administration and his predecessor's.
 One of the orders essentially banned the use of "enhanced" interrogation techniques like waterboarding and instructed the CIA and the armed forces to strictly follow the interrogation procedures outlined in the Army field manual [source: CNN].
-The most controversial executive order called for the closure of the Guantanamo Bay detention facility within a year.
-Naysayers who called the order unrealistic were eventually proven correct: The president issued another executive order two years later allowing for the continued detention of suspected terrorists at Guantanamo, with or without a formal charge [source: Farley].
-The third created a task force designed to review detention policies and procedures [source: CNN].
+The most controversial executive order called for the closure of the Guantanamo Bay detention facility within a year, which ultimately failed to happen.

-In the spring of 2012, President Obama launched an aggressive campaign of executive orders to combat what he viewed as an intractable Congress.
-Since Congress refused to vote on legislation that would forward the Obama administration's policies on the economy, job creation, education, energy and foreign policy, the president and his advisers decided to do as much as could be done without Congress' help at all [source: Savage].
-The campaign, called "We Can't Wait," has included tougher regulation of greenhouse gas emissions, a revamped deportation policy, and better education and employment options for returning troops [source: Rosenthal].
-The president has received sharp criticism for flexing his executive muscle, but even his critics acknowledge that Obama is far from the first president to wield executive orders as a political weapon.
+In 2012, President Obama launched an aggressive campaign of executive orders to combat what he viewed as an intractable Congress.
+The campaign, called "We Can't Wait," included tougher regulation of greenhouse gas emissions, a revamped deportation policy, and better education and employment options for returning troops [source: Rosenthal].

 For lots more information on politics and elections, explore the links on the next page.